-Ripping the cords out of the back of the modem or router isn’t the right way to go about it, though.
-There are better ways to properly reboot your devices — the techniques that the pros use when they’re dealing with slow router frustrations.
+Ripping cords out of the back of the modem or router isn’t the right way to go about it.
+There are better ways to reboot your devices properly.
+We’ll teach you the pros’ techniques when dealing with slow router frustrations.

 When to restart your router and/or modem

 You may think it’s wise to restart your router or modem every time you have a lag in connectivity, and you’re right.
 A router reboot is one of the first things to try if the internet has stopped working or you’re having connectivity issues.
 A simple reboot will often resolve connectivity issues quickly and get you back to your normal browsing or load times in a matter of minutes.

 You may also like: 3 browser extensions to boost online security

 But while you’re likely aware that rebooting will help solve slow internet signals, what you may not be aware of is that resetting your router will also help to deter or interrupt any malicious attacks aimed at your network, so rebooting can actually be an additional security measure, too.

 And, as an added bonus, rebooting will kick any unwanted or unrecognized devices from your network, so it’s wise to do this from time to time — even if you aren’t having load or connectivity issues with your internet or Wi-Fi signal.

 But how do you reboot like a pro?
 Let’s take a look at how to reboot your modem and/or router in two different scenarios.